IPv6-Security/6Sense/README.md

 1. A mapping of IPv6 routing prefixes to ASes.
 We suggest Routeviews Pfx2AS for ease of use.
 It can be found here: https://www.caida.org/catalog/datasets/routeviews-prefix2as/
 2. A list of known aliased prefixes.
 One option is the alias prefix dataset provided by the IPv6 Hitlist here: https://ipv6hitlist.github.io/.
 You may use an empty file if you wish to bypass offline dealiasing.
 3. A seed dataset of potentially active IPv6 addresses.
 Choosing the optimal seed dataset for a particular use case is a nontrivial open problem.
 Hitlists such as the IPv6 Hitlist (https://ipv6hitlist.github.io/) give some diversity of data sources, and may be good for early users.
 Choose your seed dataset wisely as it will determine what you find...
+(Note: IPv6 seed addresses should be in fully expanded format).

 ### Generator